silvacms/documentation/source/silva/buildout.rst

 .. warning::

-   Those are requirements.
+   These are all required.
 If they are not installed, you won't be to install Silva.

 Installing quick drive Silva with Paster and ZopeSkel